BilgiPasa/sorting-algorithms/README.md

 You can analyze the code but please don't use this repository for cheating.

-I DID NOT copy-pasted any code from any Generitive AI (like ChatGPT, Deepseek, Claude) or any website.
+I DID NOT copy-pasted any code from any Generitive AI (like ChatGPT, Deepseek, Claude, etc.) or any website.
 I wrote them myself.
 (But of course I get insprations from websites (for example geeksforgeeks) and videos (for example Bro Code and udiprod channels' videos).
 Also, I don't like using Generitive AI and I don't recommend using it.)

 -------------------------------------------------------------------------------------------------

-The codes' file locations:

-If we give an example from Selection Sort, (use backward slashes if you use Windows file manager)
+The codes' file locations (use backward slashes if you use Windows file manager):

-the Java code is in the MadeInJava/src/SelectionSort.java file,
+the Java code is in the MadeInJava/src/SortingAlgorithms.java file,

-the C# code is in the MadeInC#/SelectionSort/SelectionSort/Program.cs file and
+the C# code is in the MadeInC#/MadeInCSharp/SortingAlgorithms.cs file,

-the Python code is in the made_in_python/selection_sort.py file.
+the Python code is in the made_in_python/sorting_algorithms.py file.

 --------------------------------------------------------------------------------------------------